+Properly installing drywall isn't a quick and easy process.
+It takes not just effort but also plenty of time, particularly when it comes to drying time for each coat of drywall mud.
 Drywall mud, also known as joint compound, needs to dry for 24 hours between each coat and before sanding, priming, and painting.
-However, if you need to speed things up, a few shortcuts can quicken the overall installation process without risking the end result.
+However, if you need to speed things up, a few shortcuts can quicken the overall installation process without affecting the finished product.

 Apply Thinner Coats

-The first coat that you apply will take the longest, as it needs to be the thickest to fill joints and cover screw dimples.
-From there, thin it out — not only does it cut dry time, but it also reduces the likelihood of indentations and future cracking.
+Just like when you're painting, applying thinner coats of drywall mud means it takes less time for each layer to dry.
+This is the single best way to decrease drywall dry time.
+The first coat that you apply will take the longest, as it needs to be the thickest to fill the joints between the drywall sheets to and cover the screw dimples.
+Once the initial coat is done, you can thin out the remain coats quite a bit.
+Not only does this cut the drying time, it also reduces the likelihood of indentations and future cracking.

-Turn up the Temperature
+Turn Up the Temperature

 Increase Air Circulation